Representation of students with disabilities

 In addition to my studies, I am active as a volunteer for the Young Self-Help Association in Aachen, where I always meet interesting people who manage to reconcile their everyday lives with their health restrictions and don’t let it get them down.
 As the new representative for the interests of students with chronic illnesses and disabilities, my goal is to support precisely these people in their studies.

 Please do not hesitate to contact me if you have questions or need help.
 Often you don’t even know what kind of help you might be able to get – I’m happy to help you there, too!
-The best way to reach me is by mail at firstname.lastname@example.org or just drop by during my office hours.
+The best way to reach me is by mail at firstname.lastname@example.org.

 Compensation for disadvantages